LIHPC-Computational-Geometry/metis-rs/README.md

 - `generate-bindings`: regenerates the bindings to METIS when using the vendored build.
 This feature is intended for metis-rs maintainers who wish to update the bindings, e.g., when the github references to METIS in the "vendor" directory are updated.
-Can only be used in conjunction with `vendored`.
+Also enables `vendored`.

 When not using `vendored`, or when using `generate-bindings`, clang v5.0 or above is required to build metis-rs.